Ted's Hiking World Kuna Crest Lakes

 This tree saves me from having to wade the creek

-For those disinclined to do this entire route, a relatively tame mini-loop could be accomplished by taking the trail to Spillway Lake, then scrambling directly westward up the hill toward Bingaman Lake.
-Proceed northward from there to the Kuna Lake overlook and go back down any which way.
+For those disinclined to do this entire route, a relatively tame mini-loop could be accomplished by taking the trail to Spillway Lake, then scrambling westward up the hill toward Bingaman Lake and possibly Lake 11309.
+Proceed northward from there to the Kuna Lake overlook, then go back down any which way.

 Go Back